Lambanog: History

-Tubâ, a kind of palm wine, existed in the Philippines before colonisation.
+Tubâ, a kind of palm wine, existed in the Philippines before colonization.
 They were widely consumed for recreation and played an important role in various religious rituals.
 Heavy consumption of alcohol in the Philippine islands was described in several Spanish accounts.
 Social drinking (tagayan or inuman in Tagalog and Visayan languages) was and continues to be an important aspect of Filipino social interactions.

 Tubâ could be further distilled in distinctive indigenous stills, resulting to the lambanóg, a palm liquor derived from tubâ.
-There were hundreds of local distilleries for lambanóg production, largely improvised.
+There were hundreds of local distilleries for lambanóg production, largely improvized.
 They varied from portable stills with around 20 L capacity, to large stills which can process 750 L. They usually consist of two large pans (kawa or karaha), a hollowed out log, and a bamboo tube.
 One pan was filled with the tubâ and set on the fire.
 The hollowed out log was placed in between, acting as the walls of the still.
 The second pan was then placed on top of the wooden cylinder and constantly filled with cold water to induce condensation.
 A bamboo tube was attached to the wooden cylinder to collect the distillate to containers.
 Larger stills were barrel-like and made from planks reinforced with rattan hoops.
 The joints of the still were sealed with clay or rags.
 The entire upper part of the apparatus was usually connected to a lever that allowed them to be swung aside to refill or clean the lower pan.